Viincenttt/Zortex/README.md

 *The configuration options of the enemy spawn area*

 #### Player vision
-The player ship automatically targets and fires at enemy ships when they are in the player ship's visible area.
-The vision of the player ship is configurable within Unity.
+The player ship automatically targets and fires at enemy ships when they enter the players visible area.
+The vision of the player ship can be configured from within Unity.
 While play-testing the game, I discovered that using a view angle for the player ship offers the best gameplay.
 The view angle functions like an aim-assist, enemy targets that are far away do not require very precise aiming.

 ![alt text](https://github.com/Viincenttt/Zortex/blob/master/Screenshots/Player%20vision.png "The player view angle")